 Princeton Times-Republic, Aug.
 29, 1946 – “Tony May and Ken Fandrich are making preparations to open their radio shop in the Grams Farm Implement building on the west end of Water Street.
 They are both World War veterans and have recently completed schooling in radio work.
 Surely these young men deserve a full measure of success.”

-The building was torn down in 1998, according to comments on local Facebook pages, and replaced with what is today the Tabitha Pierce American Family Insurance building.
+The building today houses the Tabitha Pierce American Family Insurance building.